sklalaludek/Tajam/README.md

-# Tajam - langind page
+# Tajam - landing page

 Tajam is a one-page design template for agencies built with Photoshop.
 It's includes a clean landing page made of sections.
 Free PSD released by Aji Darmawan.